Nelson00011/MealApp/README.md

 # Meal App
 Seafood application that allows one to choose a series of appetizers and meals from a menu.
 The Cart, displayed with a modal, includes an itemized list that calculates the meal total.
-Firebase is used for the database calls.
+Firebase Realtime Database is used.
 Adding and subtracting meals from cart is done with ease.

 ## ScreenShot
 ![image](https://user-images.githubusercontent.com/112737682/230701203-a461f183-294f-4198-9816-ddb80ccdf695.png)